omnetpp/docs.omnetpp.org/docs/articles/omnetpp-debugging-tips.md

   A more generic solution is to force the `clang` compiler to emit debug information for all types it encounters during compilation, but this greatly increases the size of the debug info (and the linking time as a consequence), because debug info for the standard C++ library will be included for *each* compilation unit.
 To force the compiler to generate full debug info, add `-fstandalone-debug` to the `CFLAGS_DEBUG` variable.
 However, this is recommended only if you cannot install the debugging symbols for the given library.

+  !!! note
-  > NOTE: This is not a problem with `gcc` and `clang` on macOS, where the default behavior is to generate full debug info anyway.
+      This is not a problem with `gcc` and `clang` on macOS, where the default behavior is to generate full debug info anyway.

 - If you had to apply the above workaround to get the standard C++ types working in the debugger, you may experience increased linking times, especially with big projects.
 You can specify `-gsplit-dwarf` in the `CFLAGS_DEBUG` variable to force the debug info into a separate (*.dwo) file for each compilation unit.
 This will speed up the linking process, but it will impact the startup time of the debugger.
 In turn, debugger startup time can be improved by supplying the `-Wl,--gdb-index` option as well, which enables pre-indexing of the `.dwo` files, thereby allowing faster loading.